 I’m pleased to release a new publication in the Twenty-Second International Conference on Composite Materials (ICCM22) entitled “Enabling Biomimetic Morphing UAVs” with colleagues at SRI, the University of Southern California, and NextGen Aeronautics.

-This publication details one application of a technology I have been helping develop with Roy Kornbluh at SRI: ultra-lightweight, ultra-low power, electrolaminate clutches for reconfigurable systems in aerospace, astronautical, and robotic applications.
+This publication details one application of a technology I have been developing with Roy Kornbluh at SRI: ultra-lightweight, ultra-low power, electrolaminate clutches and mechanical multiplexers for reconfigurable systems in aerospace, astronautical, and terrestrial robotic applications.